 After 4 years, over 30 events and more than 700 R-Ladies in San Francisco, Bay Area, R-Ladies San Francisco meet its younger sister R-Ladies London in June 2016.

-Launching in March 2016, Chiin-Rui Tan set up R-Ladies London amazingly after only 4 months of R training.
+Launching in March 2016, Chiin-Rui Tan set up R-Ladies London.
 Chiin launched R-Ladies London inspiring an audience of new R-ladies about achieving there Coding Potential.
 Chiin’s R-Ladies London then had multiple successful events supported by the london’s first R-Ladies mentor’s Alice Daish, Hannah Frick and Rachel Kirkham.

 On 27th June 2016 on a sunny day in the USER16!
 Conference in Stanford University, R-ladies from both San Francisco and London were brought together for the first time.
 Invited by the R Foundation Women in R Taskforce to present on R-Ladies, Gabriella told the story of how she had set up R-Ladies in San Francisco then Alice Daish and Hannah Frick [rladieslondon_user16_stanford-v3-pptx], R-Ladies London mentors presented on the R-ladies london aspiration of inspiring women to meet their coding potential and how R-ladies london has grown quickly.